programadorthi/kotlin-routing/README.md

 ## Limitations

-- Nested routing with type-safe not support navigation from parent to child using the Type.
+- Any type-safe behavior combined with Nested routing does not support navigation from parent to child using the Type.
 You have to use path routing.
 ```kotlin
 @Resource("/endpoint")
 class Endpoint